joannecheng/joannecheng.github.io/_posts/2023-09-12-recreating-richmond-map-part1.markdown

 ### Adding and Styling a basemap

-Open QGIS, and open the `XYZ Tiles` dropdown in the QGIS browser.
+Open QGIS, and open the `XYZ Tiles` dropdown in the [QGIS browser panel](https://www.qgistutorials.com/en/docs/using_qgis_browser.html).
-Add `OpenStreetMap` to your map by double clicking it or dragging it to your project layers.
+Add `OpenStreetMap` tiles to your map by double clicking it or dragging it to your project layers.

 <img src="{{site.url}}/assets/img/posts/2023-09-richmond-nytimes/02_adding_osm_layer_small.jpg" width="40%" />

 The NYTimes uses a black and white, washed out basemap in their map to make sure that it doesn't distract from the data on top of it.
 We'll style ours to look similar.

-Double click on the `OpenStreetMap` layer and then go to the `Symbology` tab.
+Double click on the `OpenStreetMap` layer in the [layer panel](https://www.qgistutorials.com/en/docs/using_qgis_browser.html) and then go to the `Symbology` tab.
 I set the map style by setting Grayscale to `By luminosity` and playing with the contrast, brightness, and gamma values to get the effect I wanted.
 You can play around and set your own numbers (especially if you understand color theory better than I do).
 Here are the values I used: